 I think the democratisation of information exchange is really significant.
 I have a lot of hope.
 I think the generations coming up now are much less likely to be sexist in their attitudes for instance than the generation I grew up in.
 They are much less likely to discriminate against various sets of people.
 I always talk to my younger colleagues and when I’m talking to students, I say what’s really important for you is to become an ambassadors for an evidence-based view and for science.
 You don’t need to present it as such, but if you’ve got good material, you can put in YouTube videos, you can make a rock song, or a computer game to get these ideas across.
 The ideas we need to get across are of relative risk and probability.
 That’s particularly true for COVID-19.
 The public communication space is very difficult but I think the more we can spread that out, the more we can get young people using those various interconnections the better.

-Register now for the Nobel Prize Summit, taking place on 26-28 April 2021.
+Read more about the Nobel Prize Summit, which took place on 26-28 April 2021.